SWaeldchen/swaeldchen.github.io/_pages/record.md

 I was especially proud of coming up with my own research agenda and developing novel proof techniques in fields that were new to me, often binge-watching university lectures about obscure topics late at night.
 Over the course of my PhD, while working at Charité, Technical University Berlin or the Zuse Institute, I supervised 7 bachelor, master and PhD students and help them succeed as well.

 #### Presentations and Outreach

 Throughout my studies, I worked as an educator at the university for .
 I gave talks at conferences including ICML, AISTATS, XAI World, Sampta and DPG.
 I was furthermore invited to talk in seminaries of AIMS (Capetown), GAMM, Mathematics of Deep Learning.
 In 2020, I performed in the TU Science Slam as part of the Long Night of Science.

 I have on numerous occasions received the feedback that I give highly engaging talks that manage to present complex topics in an intuitive and understandable way.
 Fitting my presentation to the target audience,

+#### Musical translations

+My biggest hobby is musical theatre, and I like translating musical numbers into German.
+This is a surprisingly intricate and complex optimisation task, as you have to fit meaning, rhythm, rhyming and vocalisation together, which often requires out-of-the-box thinking to make the song sound genuine and not just translated.
+One of the musicals I translated, I also performed with friends.
+I am also currently writing my own musical about a startup that creates a rogue AI, more infos on my website.

+#### Puzzle hunts

+I love solving and designing and logical puzzles.
+I participated in multiple puzzle hunts (2x Amazon Internal Puzzle hunt, was invited by friends who work there, 1x MUMS puzzle hunt, countless times informal ones with friends).
+Four time in the last 10 years, I designed or co-designed puzzle hunts or murder mystery games that I then played with my friends or colleagues.